-As we established, Recurrent Neural Networks, like most machine learning models, require numerical inputs.
+Recurrent Neural Networks, like most machine learning models, require numerical inputs.
 Raw text, with its strings of characters, words, and punctuation, is far from the structured tensors these networks expect.
-Therefore, a significant part of working with text involves transforming it into a suitable numerical format.
-This section provides a high-level overview of the common pipeline used to prepare text data for sequence models like LSTMs and GRUs.
+Therefore, transforming text into a suitable numerical format is a significant part of working with it.
+This overview details the common pipeline used to prepare text data for sequence models like LSTMs and GRUs.

 The overall goal is to convert sequences of symbols (words, characters) into sequences of numbers, typically represented as multi-dimensional arrays or tensors.
 Think of it as translating human language into a machine-readable format while preserving the sequential nature of the original text.
 This process generally involves several stages: